Strategic Financial Management

 210

 Global plc shares are trading at 200 pence ex-div, and the debentures at £115 ex-interest.
-Prior to the tax change, the company’s beta is 1.5.
-The market return is 11% per year and risk-free rate is 4%.
-The tax rate reduction itself is very likely to increase the net present value of Global plc operating cash flows by £20.7 million.
+Before the tax change, the company’s beta is 1.5.
+The market return is 11% annually, and the risk-free rate is 4%.
+The tax rate reduction will likely increase the net present value of Global plc’s operating cash flows by £20.7 million.

-Assume that the cost of debt and the market price of debt do not change because of this tax change, and that Global’s debt may be assumed to be risk-free.
+Assume that the cost of debt and the market price of debt does not change because of this tax change and that Global’s debt may be assumed to be risk-free.

 Required